Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Experimental details and results

 We can now perform lifetime measurements at a variety of input laser powers for each cavity detuning.
-For later comparison with theory, we quantify the incident laser brightness in terms of $\phi$, the photon flux incident on the cavity per cavity lifetime (1/$\kappa$).
+For later comparison with theory, we quantify the incident laser brightness in terms of $\phi / \kappa$, the photon flux given by the number photons of incident on the cavity per cavity lifetime (1/$\kappa$).
 It is important to note that for a given detuning we perform a full sweep of the incident fluxes and then measure the cavity reflection to gauge the resonance position.
 The cavity tuning rate is sufficiently slow to enable us to average our resultant lifetime histograms over five power sweeps, as this is useful in achieving sufficient detected photon numbers for the lower flux measurements, as well as averaging over fluctuations in the total intensity, as will be discussed later.
-As shown in Figure \ref{fig:2}c, for the lowest laser power used ($\phi= 19$) we measure a fast decay time close to resonance ($\Delta_\mathrm{c} \approx 0$) and slower decay at modest cavity detunings of $\approx \pm4$ GHz.
-In contrast, even though the fluorescence intensity is brighter for the highest laser power ($\phi = 1.1 \times 10^4$), we see faster decay when the cavity is detuned from the transition than on resonance.
-Following previous work\cite{Dibos2022,Lei2023}, we can fit the experimental data using a function of the form: $A\exp[-(t/\tau_1)^d] + B\exp(-t/\tau_2) + C$.
-For our case, the stretched exponential with lifetime $\tau$ represents the fastest ensemble fluorescence decay rate ($\Gamma = 1/\tau$) mediated by coupling the cavity.
-The stretching exponent attempts to capture the distribution of individual ion-cavity coupling strengths ($g$) within the ensemble, and the single exponential represents slower decay from Er ions along the inverse taper waveguide because the ions are located everywhere in the film\cite{Dibos2022}.
-If we also measure the optical lifetime of the fluorescence decay rate in a bare waveguide without a cavity $\Gamma_0$ (Fig.~S4, SI), then the cavity-mediated Purcell enhancement, $\Gamma /\Gamma_0$, can be computed for each incident flux and cavity detuning, and the resultant plot is shown in Figure \ref{fig:2}d.
-Most interesting is that at higher incident fluxes we see a double-peak decay profile appear, the decay rate appears to slow when the cavity is resonant with the driving field.
-This double-peaked detuning profile is significantly wider than the lower power cases: a single Lorentzian fit of the $\phi=19$ case yields a FWHM = $3.96 \pm 0.24$, which is 35\% wider than the cavity linewidth measured via reflection.
-However, if we integrate all photons detected at a particular detuning for each flux (regardless of time bin), the commensurate normalized intensity versus detuning plot does not show this double-lobed structure (Fig.~S5 in the SI).
+As shown in Figure \ref{fig:2}c, for the lowest laser power used ($\phi= 19 \kappa$) we measure a fast decay time close to resonance ($\Delta_\mathrm{c} \approx 0$) and slower decay at modest cavity detunings of $\approx \pm4$ GHz.
+In contrast, even though the fluorescence intensity is brighter for the highest laser power ($\phi = 1.1 \times 10^4 \kappa$), we see faster decay when the cavity is detuned from the transition than on resonance.
+Following previous work \cite{Dibos2022,Lei2023}, we can fit the experimental data using a function of the form: $A\exp[-(t/\tau_1)^d] + B\exp(-t/\tau_2) + C$.
+For our case, the stretched exponential with lifetime $\tau_1$ represents the fastest ensemble fluorescence decay rate ($\Gamma = 1/\tau_1$) mediated by coupling to the cavity.
+The stretching exponent ($d$) attempts to capture the distribution of individual ion-cavity coupling strengths ($g$) within the ensemble, and the single exponential decay constant represents the much slower decay from Er ions along the inverse taper waveguide because the ions are located everywhere in the film.
+It is important to note that for these measurements, the specific fit for $\tau_1$ is robust regardless of the other parameters ($A$, $B$, $d$, $\tau_2$, and $C$) \cite{Dibos2022}.
+If we also measure the optical lifetime of the fluorescence decay rate in a bare waveguide without a cavity $\Gamma_0 = 1 / \text{T}_\text{1}$, where T$_\text{1} = 5.370 \pm 0.013$ ms (Fig.~S4, SI), then the cavity-mediated Purcell enhancement, $\Gamma /\Gamma_0$, can be computed for each incident flux and cavity detuning, and the resultant plot is shown in Figure \ref{fig:2}d.
+Most interesting is that at higher incident fluxes we see a double-peak decay profile appear, and the decay rate appears to slow when the cavity is resonant with the driving field.
+This double-peaked detuning profile is significantly wider than the lower power cases: a single Lorentzian fit of the $\phi=19 \kappa$ case yields a FWHM = $3.96 \pm 0.24$ GHz, which is 35\% wider than the cavity linewidth measured via reflection.
+However, if we integrate all photons detected at a particular detuning for each flux (regardless of time bin), the commensurate normalized intensity versus detuning plot does not show this double-lobed structure (Fig.~S5, SI).
 Instead, all curves are qualitatively similar with comparable widths (FHWM $\sim 5$ GHz).
+It is important to note that we observe this power dependence in all devices that can be tuned through the rutile Er transition, and if we probe cavities that are tuned instead to the Er$^{3+}$ in anatase TiO$_2$ transition (1532.6 nm), we also see very similar qualitative behavior of the lifetime decay versus detuning (Fig. S6, SI) as that shown in Figure ~\ref{fig:2}d.

 When we plot the total PLE intensity for the resonant case, we can see the onset of saturation (Fig.~\ref{fig:2}e), where the dashed red line is a fit to a standard photoluminescence-excitation (PLE) function of the form